esantosfortes/best-matched-restaurants-esf/README.md

 - **Gson:** Enables pretty printing of results in the terminal.
 - **Spotless:** Enforces Google code formatting standards.
 - **Swagger-UI:** For documenting the API.
+- **JUnit & Mockito:** For Unit tests and Integration tests.

 ## Build Instructions
 The project is already compiled into the jar file `best-matched-restaurants-esf.jar`.
 But if you wish to build and compile the project again, ensure you have Maven and JDK 21 installed.

 ### Building the Project
-Building the project involves performing checks for code style, running unit tests, and packaging the application into a JAR file.
+Building the project involves performing checks for code style, running unit tests and integration tests, and packaging the application into a JAR file.

 To build the project, execute the following command:
 ```bash